 The Punnett Square on the right assumes that my husband has a copy of both the dominant and recessive alleles.
 In this scenario, we see that every time we have a child, there is a 50% chance that the child will be a sun sneezer and a 50% chance that he won’t.
 That’s exactly what happened!
 With an understanding of genetics and heredity, we can use our observable traits to work backwards to determine what genes we have.
 (Incidentally, as seen in the second Punnett Square, we can know that my older son has the same alleles as his father while my younger son has the same alleles as I do).

 If so, perhaps you can use what you know to “peek inside” the genes of your family to determine what alleles you carry.
 There are many traits you can do this with (handedness, the ability to taste PTC, whether or not you can roll your tongue, and many more).

-If you or your students would like to learn more about the fascinating topic of genetics, you may be interested in my course Genetics and Heredity.
 In it, students learn the difference between genotype and phenotype and the principles which govern Mendelian and non-Mendelian Inheritance.
 Learn about the genetics of human blood types, sex-linked traits, why we only inherit mitochondrial DNA from our mothers, and so much more!
 To learn more, click here.